 Abstract

 Laboratory experiment was conducted at the Seed Technology Research Department at Sakha Agricultural Research Station, Egypt in 2025 season, to screen some wheat genotypes to water stress condition for seed germination and seedling vigour traits.
 The experiment consisted of 16 wheat genotypes.
-Theses genotypes were subjected to different osmotic potentials (0, 60, 120, 180 and 240 gl -1) induced by PEG 6000.
+Theses genotypes were subjected to different osmotic potentials (0, 60, 120, 180 and 240 gl -1) induced by Poly Ethylene Glycole (PEG) 6000.
 The experiment was arranged factorially in completely randomized design with three replications.
 Germination percentage, germination speed, shoot length, root length, seedling dry weight, seedling vigor index and seedling growth rate were observed.
 Data were collected and analyzed using one-way ANOVA.
 Results showed that all studied traits were delayed with the increment of water stress induced by PEG.
 Also, the degree of reduction of these traits with the increment of water stress was not similar for all wheat genotypes.
 At different levels of water stress, genotypes (Gemmiza12, Line2 Line8, Line4 and Sakha95) showed more stress tolerance and ( Shandaweel1, Misr2, Misr1, Line4 and Misr3) showed greater stress sensitivity than the others.
 This study recommended use genotypes (Gemmiza12, Line2 Line8, Line4 and Sakha95) to develop bread wheat genotypes in breeding programs.

-Key words: Germination, Seedling vigour, Wheat, Water stress
+Key words: Germination, Seedling vigour, Wheat, Water stress, PEG

 INTRODUCTION